 The MRI technologist will perform a thorough MRI safety screening, consisting of a patient-provided form and use of a metal detector.
-A parent or caregiver is welcome to accompany a patient into the magnet room.
-Most MRI's take about one hour.
+You or another caregiver are welcome to accompany your child into the magnet room.
+Most MRIs take about one hour.

-If your child is not being sedated for the procedure, a parent or caregiver may be present for the entire MRI.
-Once the scanning begins, your child will be constantly monitored by the pediatric trained MRI technologist who will give your child instructions throughout the exam.
-Your child may be given instructions to hold their breath for particular cardiac and abdominal imaging.
+If your child is not being sedated for the procedure, you or another caregiver may be present for the entire MRI.
+Once the scanning begins, your child will be constantly monitored by the pediatric trained MRI technologist.
+Your child may be instructed to hold their breath for some cardiac and abdominal imaging.

 Your child’s MRI results will be available for your referring doctor within 48 hours.
 Your doctor will then contact you with the results and discuss further options and treatments available for your child based on the MRI results.